OpenEvalProject/evals/manuscripts/elife-77973/v1/manuscript.md

 **Figure 2.:** (a) Time to set a digital output as a Ping equivalent. (b, d) Latency to set a digital output in response to a change on a digital input. (c) Run the ‘read and set’ test for up to 14 IO-pin pairs in parallel.
 LabNet ran on RasPi 4.
 Tests were repeated 10,000 times and results are in milliseconds.
 Tests were performed on three different RaspberryPi boards: Rv2 is 2B, Rv3 is 3B+, and Rv4 is 4B with 1 GB RAM. optimized refers to the LabNet with some additional optimization flags (see main text).
 1 kHz refers to the version without optimizations running on Rv4 with 1 kHz polling and max refers to non-stop polling.
 Box plots in (a–c) show median, lower and upper quartile, and whiskers the 2.5th and 97.5th percentiles.
 Data in (d) given as means and STD.

-## Read and set GPIO
+#### Read and set GPIO

 In this test, the reaction time to external events was measured.
 LabNet first had to detect the interruption of a photogate by an animal’s nose, send a message to the client and in response the client had to initiate the change of a digital output state through a message to LabNet.
 To simulate the nose-poke events, a second RasPi was used.
 Two pins between the two RasPis were connected: one for the test signal from the second RasPi and one for the response from LabNet.
 The second RasPi was only responsible for switching the first pin to 1, stopping the time and waiting until the RasPi with LabNet had also switched the second pin to 1 in response.
 The time between these two high events is the latency (see Figure 3b).
 The measurement software on the second RasPi was written in C++ and ran on RasPi 3B+.
 We also verified how fast this software can detect the response signal.
 To do this, we simply connected test and response pins on the second RasPi together.
 This way the response pin goes immediately high if the test pin is set.
 The latency in this case was only 0.7 ± 0.6 µs.
 This means that the second RasPi acts like a 1 MHz oscilloscope.
 This is entirely sufficient in our case.

 ![Figure 3.](https://cdn.elifesciences.org/articles/77973/elife-77973-fig3-v1.jpg)

 **Figure 3.:** (a) Comparison of execution latencies.
 All tools performed the same ‘read and set’ task to achieve comparability, except Whisker.
 Whisker server implements a 1 kHz polling frequency on the PC.
 LabNet for digital input polling depends on the internal RasPi 4 kHz polling frequency.
 Only for LabNet do the latencies include the message transfer over the Ethernet wire.
 Values give means with STD.
 LabNet was operated with a C# client.
 LabNet and Autopilot use the RasPi 4. (b) The latency measurement in Read and set GPIO test.
 The measurement RasPi generates the high ‘test’ signal, saves the time, and waits until the ‘response’ signal is also high.
-The time t between these two high events is the latency.
+The time tk between these two high events is the latency.
 The test RasPi repeats this for 10,000 times and saves the results in a CSV file.
 RasPi acts here as 1 MHz oscilloscope.
 All packages (Autopilot, Bpod, pyControl, and LabNet) were tested in the same way.
-In the Stress test we have multiple ‘test’ and ‘response’ lines.k
+In the Stress test we have multiple ‘test’ and ‘response’ lines.

 The digital input state message from LabNet is 22 bytes long, and includes the timestamp.
 The set command from the client has 10 bytes.
 LabNet has to send two messages to indicate the input state.
 The client has also to send two messages to switch the output state.
 Additionally, LabNet sends two messages to acknowledge the output state switch.
 Thus, there is a total of six messages per iteration.